×

 Find out more about Dr Skye Curlis below

-I live in the Adelaide Hills with my husband and two primary school aged sons.
-I work between a General Practice in Littlehampton (MM 3) and the A&E Department of our local hospital.
+I currently live on the Eyre Peninsula but we are set to return to our family home in the Adelaide Hills in 2025.
+I plan on combining my work in Emergency Medicine with regular rural locums.
 I have worked in a variety of settings, including some of the most remote areas in Australia, and love working in the bush.
-I am about to commence my AST in Emergency medicine with plans of working my way around this vast land with my family in tow.
 In my spare time I love to trail run, read and cook up a storm.

 I am interested in all medical specialities and a generalist in the true sense of the word so General Practice suited me the best.
 I love the fact that each day is different and I am always being challenged.
 I also love the longitudinal nature of the relationships we have with our patients.